manjuprasadshettyn/actian_katas_2023/README.md

 ### ADR 01: Backend for Frontend

-**Status**
-Proposed
+**Status** : Proposed

-**Context**
-Our Product has to serve all of the content to the client over services and considering that we have to cater to different types of clients (web and Mobile App), there is a need for a layer which can effectively deliver content to the client taking advantage of the client specific features and at the same time working around the limitations of the client.
+**Context**: Our Product has to serve all of the content to the client over services and considering that we have to cater to different types of clients (web and Mobile App), there is a need for a layer which can effectively deliver content to the client taking advantage of the client specific features and at the same time working around the limitations of the client.
 Also when integrating multiple services on the client it is always a good practice to isolate the core domain-specific functionality from generic tasks like authorization, routing, security etc.

-**Decision**
-We will use the Backend For Framework pattern for the incoming requests from App and Web interfaces in Road Warrior
+**Decision**: We will use the Backend For Framework pattern for the incoming requests from App and Web interfaces in Road Warrior

 **Consequences**
 Positive: